-Today, we continue our weeklong interview series with the Duggar family.
-Yesterday, Michelle told us how she makes time for herself; today, we'll learn how they get it all done!
+We're continuing our interview series with the Duggar family.
+In Part 1, Michelle told us how she makes time for herself; in Part 2, we'll learn how they get it all done!

 "I would meet Jim Bob at the door and say, "I haven't gotten anything done, I don't think!
 Except that I've been dealing with their little hearts." --Michelle